cambridgehackers/connectal/doc/library/source/design/implementing-string-search.rst

 To fully exploit the data parallelism, {\tt mkStrStr} partitions the search space into $p$ partitions.
-It instantiates two memory read trees from the Connectal library ({\tt MemreadEngineV}, discussed in Section :ref:`Sec-MemreadEngine`, each with $p$ read servers.
+It instantiates two memory read trees from the Connectal library ({\tt MemReadEngineV}, discussed in Section :ref:`Sec-MemReadEngine`, each with $p$ read servers.
 One set is used by the search kernels to read the configuration data from the host memory, while the other is used to read the ``haystack'' from flash.